kristenkinnearohlmann/kko-dev/content/blog/azure-cosmos-db-basic-example-node-app/index.md

 If this is the first instance to be created, the option to create a new account will be the main content on the page.
 ![Azure Create new Cosmos DB account](azure-3-create-cosmos-acct.jpg)

 The first part of configuration is selecting a connection API.
 Microsoft encourages you to use the Core (SQL) option, which correlates to familiar SQL syntax for creating and using resources; there are SDKs for .NET, Javascript, Python and Java.
-There are a number of other APIs available, each with a description of their capabilites.
+There are a number of other APIs available, each with a description of their capabilities.
 The project I was modeling used the document database MongoDB API, so I selected **Azure Cosmos DB API for MongoDB**.
 ![Azure choose database connection API](azure-4-api-choice.jpg)

 The second part of configuration is the project details: